I am at the halfway point of being eligible to file for my divorce.

 In North Carolina, one must be separated for one year before seeking a divorce.
 During the first few months of my separation, I was determined to focus solely on myself and my children and deal with all the pain and disappointment I felt.
 I knew that jumping into another relationship, or dating, meant I would be bringing the garbage from my past with me.
 I would merely be using the relationship to mask the feelings I had to deal with if I wanted to heal fully.

 During my healing process, I crossed paths with many great people, many of whom were single black women.

-During my process of healing, I crossed paths with a lot of great people, many of whom were single, black women.
-Being in a relationship for so long caused me to forget about the statistics as it relates to dating Black in America.
+Being in a relationship for so long caused me to forget about the statistics related to dating Black in America.
 [According to an Upshot analysis, black women who are 25 to 54 and not in jail outnumber black men in that category by 1.5 million.]
 I was safe because I had the husband, kids, home, et cetera.
-Being out of a relationship reminded me that there are a lot of single, black women and that completely scared the %*it out of me.
+Being out of a relationship reminded me that there are a lot of single black women, which completely scared the %*it out of me.

-Knowing that my marriage is truly over, letting go of my anger towards him, and taking the time I needed to heal has led me to the point where I am thinking about dating and relationships again.
+Knowing that my marriage is truly over, letting go of my anger towards him, and taking the time I needed to heal have led me to think about dating again.
 After all, I am human.

-I believe the statistics and the fear of being alone cause many to pause when they consider ending a relationship.
-I am confident that my tolerance for BS has greatly increased over the years because of the reality of dating Black in America.
+I believe the statistics and the fear of being alone cause many to pause when considering ending a relationship.
+I am confident that my tolerance for BS has dramatically increased over the years because of the reality of dating Black in America.
 And, now that I am open to the idea of dating, this non-negotiable list that my friends keep encouraging me to create freaks me out.

 LADIES, DO NOT SETTLE!